Influenza

 Influenza vaccine

 Getting the influenza vaccine, often called a flu shot, is one of the most important actions people can take to protect themselves from infection.
 The flu shot is particularly important for people who work in schools or the health care profession.
-The vaccine can reduce the risk of severity by 40% to 70%.
+While vaccine effectiveness varies year to year, the vaccine can reduce the risk of flu illness by 40% to 60% among the overall population when the vaccine matches the spreading flu viruses during the latest flu season.

 When to get a flu shot